South Yorkshire Aircraft Museum (9 miles)

 Hat Works (46 miles)

-The UK’s only museum dedicated solely to the hatting industry, hats and headwear!
+The only museum in the UK dedicated solely to the hatting industry, hats and headwear!
 An award winning interactive Visitor Attraction housed in a restored Grade ll listed ex hat factory.
 Fun and educational.

 The Royal Pump Room Museum (46 miles)